 By Hugh Evans

-The following is an excerpt from our white-paper Experience Architecture: Testing The Limits Of Design Thinking.
+The following is an excerpt from our white-paper Experience Architecture: Designing for Human-Centred Transformation.
 This is part 2 of a 4 part series find part one here.To read more about FromHereOn and the application of experience architecture to organisations visit our LinkedIn or download the whole white-paper here.

 In progressive organisations much attention is given to a desired customer experience, with service designers fashioning digital and physical interactions to satisfy and delight.
 We have found there is often a disconnect between the experience vision and the ability for the organisation to execute.

 Like architects, engineers and builders in the construction industry there are often gaps in understanding and communication that affect the execution of a great design.
 This demands a fusion between Design Thinking and Enterprise Architecture practice.

 A formative case study: in 2014 FromHereOn commenced an ambitious project to create a single technology services organisation for a global bank based in Europe.
 To execute this project we partnered with a strategic design firm1, bringing together a team of designers and architects to shape the global vision and purpose for the initiative and to deliver the operating model design and strategy for change.
 We knew it was going to be challenging at times as we knitted design and architecture teams together who had two very different execution approaches and engagement styles.

 Our respective approaches and skill sets proved highly complementary, in most instances.
 Together we applied human-centred design techniques to reveal core motivation of the leadership and to richly study and understand the nature of the internal consumers of the future services.
 We employed business and technology architecture techniques to understand current and required capabilities and to design the future operating model for a new global technology organisation that will service their global operations.
 The project was not without its challenges.